EMTelias/MeLiSearch/README.md

 ![page-view](readme/page-view.PNG)
 </td></tr></table>

-This project implement a server on ExpressJS and a view in ReactJS.
+This project implements a server on ExpressJS and a view in ReactJS.

-This separated on three main views:
+This View is separated on three main Components:

 - Search Bar
 - Product Search List